 Port-a-cath (Port); drawing showing a port-a-cath under the skin in the right side of the chest.
 It is attached to a catheter that is threaded into a large vein above the right side of the heart called the superior vena cava.
-The top left inset shows the port-a-cath under the skin.
-The bottom right inset shows a needle being inserted into the port-a-cath and blood being drawn from it.
+The left inset shows the port-a-cath under the skin.
+The right inset shows a needle being inserted into the port-a-cath and blood being drawn from the port-a-cath through a syringe attached to the needle.

 |Topics/Categories:||Treatment -- Other Interventions|